-Note: The width of the cavity brick wall can vary over the length of the wall so you may want to check in different sections to ensure you get the correct wall tie length.
+Note: The width of the cavity brick wall can vary over the length of the wall.
+You may want to check in different sections to ensure you get the correct wall tie length.

 How to Replace Wall Ties

 Replacing wall ties is a relatively easy job, providing you have the correct knowledge and equipment.
 Permagard stock replacement wall tie kits that are easy to use and include everything you need to replace wall ties apart from a drill.

 The first step is to identify the positions of the existing cavity wall ties.
 You can use a metal detector for this.

-Having identified the location of the existing wall ties, you can now install your replacement wall ties in positions staggered from the original cavity wall ties.
+Having identified the location of the existing wall ties, you can now install your replacement wall ties.
+Install in positions staggered from the original cavity wall ties.

 Wall Tie Spacing

 It is very important to get the wall tie spacing correct to ensure structural stability.
 When you are replacing wall ties, 2.5 wall ties per m2 is recommended.
 This translates to at least one wall tie every 900mm horizontally along the brickwork and at least one tie every 450mm on the vertical.

 Recommended Spacing for Replacement Wall Ties